mateuscacabuena/poatekdex/README.md

 ## Features

-- **Pokémon Search:** Allows users to search for Pokémon by name or Pokédex number.
+- **Pokémon Search:** Allows users to search for Pokémon by name.
 - **Pokémon Details:** Displays detailed information about each Pokémon, such as types, abilities, and base stats.
-- **Pokémon Listing:** Shows a paginated list of Pokémon, with the ability to filter by types.
+- **Pokémon Listing:** Shows a paginated list of Pokémon, with the ability to filter by name and number.
 - **Responsiveness:** Interface adapted for different screen sizes, providing a consistent user experience on both mobile and desktop devices.

 ## Technologies Used